Background Image - Interior photo of Bridgewater Corporate Center.

 • Related Party Transaction Policy – provides oversight of potential transactions between Bridgewater and related persons, including directors and executive officers.

-• Whistleblower Policy – ensures a channel of communication exists to report concerns about the conduct of Bridgewater Bancshares or any of its people and to provide assurances that any such report will not result in retaliation
+• Whistleblower Policy – ensures a channel of communication exists to report concerns about the conduct of Bridgewater or any of its people and to provide assurances that any such report will not result in retaliation

 Stakeholder Engagement